rigetti/forest-benchmarking/docs/superoperator_representations.md

 ### Pauli Channels
-Pauli channels are nice because they are diagonal in two representations and they have the *depolarlizing channel* as a speical case.
+Pauli channels are nice because they are diagonal in two representations and they have the *depolarizing channel* as a special case.

 In the operator sum representation a single qubit Pauli channel is defined as
 $$\mathcal E(\rho) = (1-p_x-p_y-p_z) I \rho I + p_x X\rho X + p_y Y \rho Y + p_z Z \rho Z$$